ecampana/borrow-my-style/README.md

 <img src ="images/computer.jpg" width="438" height="275" /><img src ="images/online closet.jpg" width="240" height="275" />
 </div>

-*For the purposes of anonymity, _Borrow My Style_ is a pseudonym for consulting client.
+*For the purposes of anonymity, _Borrow My Style_ is a pseudonym for the consulting client.